Facet Mediated Pain & the ODG in AZ Workers’ Compensation

 By Founding Partner/Attorney Chad Snow

 More and more, spine specialists are pointing to the facet joints as possible pain generators in low back injuries.
 The facet joints are the joints in your spine that make your back flexible and able to bend and twist.
 Like any other joint in the body, they are susceptible to injury.

-A growing list of pain management doctors treat facet mediated pain with a procedure called a radio frequency ablation, which “burns” the nerves that innervate the facet joint.
+A growing list of pain management doctors treats facet-mediated pain with a procedure called radiofrequency ablation, which “burns” the nerves that innervate the facet joint.
 This procedure can provide relief for about 18-24 months until it needs to be repeated.
-The Official Disability Guidelines, which are evidence based guidelines for chronic pain used at the Industrial Commission, are generally supportive of this method of diagnosis and treatment of facet joint injury and pain.
+The Official Disability Guidelines, which are evidence-based guidelines for chronic pain used at the Industrial Commission, are generally supportive of this method of diagnosis and treatment of facet joint injury and pain.

 For more information on Workers’ Compensation or Social Security Disability, please contact Snow, Carpio & Weekley toll-free at 855-325-4781 or visit our website atwww.workinjuryaz.com.
 We serve the entire State of Arizona and have offices located in Phoenix, Tucson, Yuma, and Lake Havasu City.